 To register as a delegate please go to the registration page.

-The deadline for abstracts was 15th November and all submitted abstracts are now under consideration with the scientific and organising committtees.
+The deadline for abstracts was 15th November and the authors of all submitted abstracts have now been informed of the outcome.
+A programme will be announced soon.

 The conference is organised by the ICAM (International Companion Animal Management) coalition with endorsement from the International Governmental Organisations listed above.
 The ICAM coalition’s mission statement is to support the development and use of humane and effective companion animal population management worldwide.
 The ICAM goals are to share ideas and data; to discuss issues relevant to population management and welfare; to agree definitions and hence improve understanding and to provide guidance as a collegial and cohesive group.

 Share with a colleague.
 Please pass the website address – www.dogpopulationmanagement2015.co.uk – to interested colleagues.
 To receive further information, please email email@example.com

 The conference theme is inter-sectoral collaboration, innovation and evidence-based solutions for dog population management.